h8r-dev/heighliner-website/docs/02-getting_started/first_app.md

 :::info

-The domain name `h8r.site` is resolved to `127.0.0.1`.
-If you are using local kind or minikube cluster, just use the default `h8r.site` domain name.
-But if you are using hosted cloud cluster, this should be changed to your own domain name.
-If you don't have a domain name, you can also use the default domain name and [set the domain routing](#optional-set-domain-routing) to your ingress ip manually.
+Change the `h8r.site` to your own domain name if you have one.
 :::

 ```shell